glotzerlab/signac-flow/README.md

   1. Remove all status and submission related modules, these functions should now be provided by the `FlowProject.main()` interface.
   2. Consider interfacing with modules that implement operations via the `flow.run()` function.

-Please note, if you don't want to update, we recommend to copy the source code of a working version directly into the project directory.
+Please note, if you don't want to update, we recommend copying the source code of a working version directly into the project directory.
 You should link the flow package into the project's root directoy, for example with the following command:
 ```
 #!bash